-The 2018 Summary Compensation Table sets forth the cash fees that we, CompX, Kronos Worldwide and NL paid to Mr. Graham for his director services prior to July 2017.
+The 2019 Summary Compensation Table sets forth the cash fees that we, CompX, Kronos Worldwide and NL paid to Mr. Graham for his director services prior to July 2017.
 The director fees paid to him were quarterly director retainer fees and fees for attending board meetings.
 The cash director fees paid were not dependent upon the financial performance of any of these companies.

-The 2018 Summary Compensation Table sets forth the director stock grants that we, CompX, Kronos Worldwide or NL paid to Mr. Graham for his director services prior to July 2017.
-See footnote 4 to the 2018 Summary Compensation Table for a discussion of the formula by which these stock awards were determined.
+The 2019 Summary Compensation Table sets forth the director stock grants that we, CompX, Kronos Worldwide or NL paid to Mr. Graham for his director services prior to July 2017.
+See footnote 4 to the 2019 Summary Compensation Table for a discussion of the formula by which these stock awards were determined.
 The stock grants Mr. Graham received prior to July 2017 were pursuant to the same formula used for all eligible directors at the time.
-The dollar amount of the stock awards appearing in the 2018 Summary Compensation Table for financial statement reporting purposes of shares of common stock we, CompX, Kronos Worldwide or NL granted to Mr. Graham for his director services.
+The dollar amount of the stock awards appearing in the 2019 Summary Compensation Table represents the value recognized for financial statement reporting purposes of shares of common stock we, CompX, Kronos Worldwide or NL granted to Mr. Graham for his director services.

-Prior to 2016, we decided to forgo the grant of any equity compensation other than annual awards of stock to our directors, as discussed above.
-We also do not have any security ownership requirements or guidelines for our management or directors.
-We do not currently anticipate any equity-based compensation will be granted in 2019, other than the annual grants of stock to our directors who are not employees of Contran or one of its subsidiaries or affiliates.
+Prior to 2017, we decided to forgo the grant of any equity compensation other than annual awards of stock to our directors, as discussed above.
+We also do not have any security ownership requirements or guidelines for our management, although we do have stock ownership guidelines for our non-employee directors.
+We do not currently anticipate any equity-based compensation will be granted in 2020, other than the annual grants of stock to our directors who are not employees of Contran or one of its subsidiaries or affiliates.

 Compensation Committee Report.
 The management development and compensation committee has reviewed with management the Compensation Discussion and Analysis section in this proxy statement.
 Based on the committee's review and a discussion with management, the committee recommended to the board of directors that our compensation discussion and analysis be included in this proxy statement.
-The following individuals, in the capacities indicated, hereby submit the foregoing report.

-The members of our Management Development and Compensation Committee submit the foregoing report as of February 28, 2019.
+The members of our management development and compensation committee submit the foregoing report as of February 27, 2020.

-Thomas E. Barry Chairman of our Management Development and Compensation Committee W. Hayden McIlroy Member of our Management Development and Compensation Committee Summary of Cash and Certain Other Compensation of Executive Officers.
-The 2018 Summary Compensation Table below provides information concerning compensation we and our subsidiaries paid or accrued for services rendered during the last three years by our chief executive officer, our chief financial officer, and each of the three other most highly compensated individuals (based on ISA charges to us and our subsidiaries) who were our executive officers at December 31, 2018.
+Thomas E. Barry

+Chairman of our Management Development and Compensation Committee W. Hayden McIlroy Member of our Management Development and Compensation Committee

+Summary of Cash and Certain Other Compensation of Executive Officers.
+The 2019 Summary Compensation Table below provides information concerning compensation we and our subsidiaries paid or accrued for services rendered during the last three years by our chief executive officer, our chief financial officer, a former executive officer who served as chief financial officer for a portion of 2019, and each of the three other most highly compensated individuals (based on ISA charges to us and our subsidiaries) who were our executive officers at December 31, 2019.
 All of our named executive officers were employees of Contran for the last three years and provided their services to us and our subsidiaries pursuant to our ISA with Contran.
 For a discussion of this ISA, see the Intercorporate Services Agreements part of the Certain Relationships and Transactions section of this proxy statement.